Subscribe to updates

 Open Council Network is an independent organisation.
 We report on Harrow and are not the council.
 About us

-The Overview and Scrutiny Committee of Harrow Council met on Tuesday 8 April 2025 to review the Scrutiny Annual Report 2024-25 and the Homelessness and Rough Sleeping Strategy Report.
-The committee resolved to recommend the approval of the Scrutiny Annual Report, subject to comments, and to note the Homelessness and Rough Sleeping Strategy Report, forwarding its comments to the Cabinet.
+The Overview and Scrutiny Committee met on Tuesday 8 April 2025 to discuss the Scrutiny Annual Report 2024-25 and the Homelessness and Rough Sleeping Strategy Report.
+The committee recommended the approval of the Scrutiny Annual Report subject to comments and agreed to provide a report on best practices to relevant members.
+The Homelessness and Rough Sleeping Strategy Report was noted, with comments to be forwarded to the Cabinet.

 Scrutiny Annual Report 2024-25